Loading

 The features that make for a great keyword research tool are pretty straightforward: you search for a given keyword, and the tool tells you about it.
 But there are so many different ways to use keyword data, so I wanted to find tools that could handle a variety of use cases, along with a few designed for some of the most popular uses for keyword research.

 • Data included.
 The best keyword research tools give you all the data you need to rank for your chosen keyword.
-All of the apps we selected include, at minimum, traffic, keyword difficulty, and competitive SERP analysis.
+All of the apps I selected include, at minimum, traffic, keyword difficulty, and competitive SERP analysis.

 • Keyword optimization guidance.
 You shouldn't have to be a 10-year SEO industry veteran to use keyword research tools—the best tools offer simple, straightforward suggestions to optimize for your keywords.
 There are tools (like Ahrefs, Semrush, and Moz) that do complete SEO analysis on your site, checking for everything from site speed and technical details to domain authority and topic clusters.
 That's not what we're looking for here.
 We're looking for tools that any business owner or marketer can use to quickly understand their target keyword and optimize their site to rank for it.

 • Free plan allowances and upgrades.
 Some tools include super limited results for free and call it a "free plan."
 Or they put time limits on the free plan, effectively making it more of a trial.
 I only included tools with evergreen free plans generous enough to actually be useful—and they won't break the bank when it's time to upgrade, either.
+One of my favorite tools from last year, Ahrefs, didn't make the cut this year because its keyword research tools are no longer free.

 • Standalone functionality.
 Since you're looking for something free, your keyword tool should be a one-stop shop—without requiring any additional tools or extensions to work for you, especially not ones you'd have to pay for.
+And while I didn't consider them for this round-up, there are a number of great WordPress SEO plugins you can start using right away if you have a WordPress site.

 To find the best of the best, I put each tool that checked those boxes to the test by running through an in-depth protocol.
 Here's what my testing workflow looked like: